Optimisation

 ensmallen (Bhardwaj et al. 2021)

 We present ensmallen, a fast and flexible C++ library for mathematical optimization of arbitrary user-supplied functions, which can be applied to many machine learning problems.
 Several types of optimizations are supported, including differentiable, separable, constrained, and categorical objective functions.
 The library provides many pre-built optimizers (including numerous variants of SGD and Quasi-Newton optimizers) as well as a flexible framework for implementing new optimizers and objective functions.
-Implementation of a new optimizer requires only one method and a new objective function requires typically one or two C++ functions.
+Implementation of a new optimizer requires only one method and a new objective function typically requires one or two C++ functions.
 This can aid in the quick implementation and prototyping of new machine learning algorithms.
 Due to the use of C++ template metaprogramming, ensmallen is able to support compiler optimizations that provide fast runtimes.
 Empirical comparisons show that ensmallen is able to outperform other optimization frameworks (like Julia and SciPy), sometimes by large margins.
 The library is distributed under the BSD license and is ready for use in production environments.

 SPORCO a Python package for solving optimisation problems with sparsity-inducing regularisation.
 These consist primarily of sparse coding and dictionary learning problems, including convolutional sparse coding and dictionary learning, but there is also support for other problems such as Total Variation regularisation and Robust PCA.
 In the current version, all of the optimisation algorithms are based on the Alternating Direction Method of Multipliers (ADMM).

 scipy.optimise.minimize: The python default.
-Includes many different algorithms than can do whatever you want.
+Includes many different algorithms that can do whatever you want.
 Failure modes are opaque, online-only and they don’t support warm-restarts, which is a thing for me, but a good starting point unless you have reason to prefer others. (i.e. if all your data does not fit in RAM, don’t bother.)

 -

 SPAMS (SPArse Modeling Software) is an optimization toolbox for solving various sparse estimation problems.
 Dictionary learning and matrix factorization (NMF, sparse PCA, …) Solving sparse decomposition problems with LARS, coordinate descent, OMP, SOMP, proximal methods Solving structured sparse decomposition problems (\(ell_1/ell_2,\) \(\ell_1/\ell_\infty,\) sparse group lasso, tree-structured regularization structured sparsity with overlapping groups,…).
-It is developped by Julien Mairal, with the collaboration of Francis Bach, Jean Ponce, Guillermo Sapiro, Rodolphe Jenatton and Guillaume Obozinski.
+It is developed by Julien Mairal, with the collaboration of Francis Bach, Jean Ponce, Guillermo Sapiro, Rodolphe Jenatton and Guillaume Obozinski.
 It is coded in C++ with a Matlab interface.
 Recently, interfaces for R and Python have been developed by Jean-Paul Chieze (INRIA), and archetypal analysis was written by Yuansi Chen (UC Berkeley).

 -

-…is a user friendly interface to several conic and integer programming solvers, very much like YALMIP or CVX under MATLAB.
+…is a user-friendly interface to several conic and integer programming solvers, very much like YALMIP or CVX under MATLAB.

 also maintains a list of other solvers.